top of page

 Homeroom is for current students to get the latest news and for prospective students who want to see what we're up to.
 Visit Homeroom for announcements, outstanding student work, and more.

-2023-24 Courses
+2024-25 Courses

-We are currently enrolling students for virtual summer field trips/camps and the Fall 2023 semester.
-You can find more information about both, as well as joining either of our online clubs at the link below.
+You can find more information about courses, as well as joining either of our online clubs

 Lead Teacher